Welcome to St. Mary’s County Library’s Seed Library!

 Do you like graphic novels?
 Do you want to talk about your favorite graphic novel with kids your age?
 Join us for our kids book club!

-Participants can bring in and discuss their favorite graphic novels, participate in related activities, and enjoy refreshments with peers.
+Participants can bring in and discuss their favorite graphic novels, participate in a craft, and enjoy refreshments with peers.

-The French & Indian War, Part 2: On the Eve of the American Revolution - A Series
+Parliament and Taxes: On the Eve of the American Revolution - A Series

 Looking to learn more about the American Revolution?
 Join us for a virtual presentation!
-Dr. Jim Gibb will continue to discuss specific events that contributed to the French & Indian War.
+Dr. Jim Gibb will discuss struggles between the American colonists & the British government regarding taxation.

 In this series of presentations, we'll uncover the stories of the American Revolution!